Tourism Matters to Montana’s Economy

 The Importance of Destination Promotion

-In a competitive marketplace where travelers have many options, MTOT, state tourism regions and local visitor bureaus use lodging tax funds to provide strong representation for Montana.
+In a competitive marketplace where travelers have many options, Brand MT, state tourism regions and local visitor bureaus use lodging tax funds to provide strong representation for Montana.
 Before the lodging tax statute was created in 1987, Montana ranked towards the bottom in the nation for tourism marketing, and fewer than 3 million travelers came to the state each year.
-With a stable source of promotion funding, the number of annual travelers has grown to 10.7 million, and tourism has become a leading state industry over the past 25 years.
+With a stable source of promotion funding, the number of annual travelers has grown to over 12 million, and tourism has become a leading state industry over the past three decades.